List of Countries Where OET is Accepted - How Useful is OET

 17. Switzerland

-New in 2025, Switzerland accepts B in three sub-tests and C in writing, attracting professionals to its precise healthcare system.
+From 2025, Switzerland accepts B in three sub-tests and C in writing, attracting professionals to its world-class healthcare system.

 18. Malaysia